markgyoni/geopol/docs/Getting_Started/Economy.md

 ### Vouchers

 Just like redeeming vouchers, you can also write them to give to other players or to store money in an item form.
-A list of all possible vouchers can be found in-game with the `/voucher list` command.
+Using paper and the /voucher command you can set a value you'd like to store on the voucher.
+Many of these vouches can be found at the new raidbases.

 ### Voting